Operate Your Business

 • Preparing financial statements

-• Preparing tax returns and ensuring compliance with tax laws conducting audits
+• Preparing tax returns and ensuring compliance with tax laws

 • Developing budgets and financial forecasts